ioanniskousis/To-Do-List/README.md

   Modules are constructed for each controller.

   * Data are percistently saved in localStorage.
-  * An initial population is performed when the localStorage is empty of project by data held in seed.js.
+  * An initial population is performed when the localStorage is empty of projects by data held in seed.js.
   * Shorthand commands for creating and accessing elements are used and are held in utils.js.

 <hr/>